SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

   - Docker

 ---
-A while back I had done a round up of a few <a rel="noopener noreferrer" href="https://sathyasays.com/2018/09/02/on-securing-containers-and-open-source-tools-for-scanning-vulnerabilities-in-docker-images/" target="_blank">container scanning solutions</a> and had mentioned I wanted to take another look at Anchore.
-The past few days, I've been playing a bit with Anchore &#8211; this time, integrating it with <a rel="noopener noreferrer" href="https://drone.io/" target="_blank">Drone CI</a>.
+A while back I had done a round up of a few [container scanning solutions](https://sathyasays.com/2018/09/02/on-securing-containers-and-open-source-tools-for-scanning-vulnerabilities-in-docker-images/) and had mentioned I wanted to take another look at Anchore.
+The past few days, I've been playing a bit with Anchore - this time, integrating it with [Drone CI](https://drone.io/).

-Drone is a &#8220;Container-Native, Continuous Delivery Platform&#8221; built using Go.
+Drone is a "Container-Native, Continuous Delivery Platform" built using Go.
 It makes use of a YAML file, .drone.yml to define and execute the pipeline.

 ### End Goal

 For this project, we will be integrating Drone and Anchore.
 With the setup complete, every push to the remote repository will trigger the Docker image to be built.
 The built Docker image will then be added to Anchore Engine for analysis and scanning.
-Drone integrates with most popular SCM tools &#8211; and for this project, we will integrate with Github.
+Drone integrates with most popular SCM tools - and for this project, we will integrate with Github.

 ### Setting up Drone